 The programme handbook is updated annually to include up to date and approved assessment details (such as after minor modifications have been requested and approved).
-Submission dates are also published in module handbooks.
+Submission dates are also be published.

 A viva voce is used as an assessment method on some programmes.
 However, the regulations also allow for a viva voce as an additional measure in some circumstances.
 This must be agreed by the Board of Examiners and the external examiner: